Mehdialmoo/RMBG-U2NET/README.md

 Now, you have successfully installed and activated the environment with the specified packages and dependencies.

 ### 4.2.
 Prepare the Dataset:
-Due to Github limitation the dataset is uploaded on ....... by clicking here[] you will be able to download the dataset after cloning this repository, you are able to unzip the dataset copy and paste in the following order
+Due to Github limitation the dataset is uploaded on Kaggle by clicking here[Sample: 1000 images](https://www.kaggle.com/datasets/mehdialmousavie/sample-u-2-net-rmbg) [full : 25k images](https://www.kaggle.com/datasets/mehdialmousavie/full-u2net-rmbg) you will be able to download the dataset.
+After cloning this repository, you are able to unzip the dataset copy and paste in the following order
 ```
-    combined_dataset/
+    RMBG-U2NET/
     │
     ├── Data/
     │   ├── Images